mrraghur/India-Urban-Dictionary/README.md

 An attempt to make an "urban dictionary" dedicated to various aspects of life connected to India.
 It explains political euphemisms, day to day language and cultural quirks, etc

+# North Star: **"How can we educate a voracious 21-year old gullible fresh college graduate so he is not naive/dumb when he enters real world. **

 Please send a pull request if you have ideas for what to add.
-Please raise a hand if you want to see any particular stuff added
+Please raise a hand if you want to see any particular stuff added Under each heading ("Eg: We will not be responsible for consequences", we can add multiple examples, just like urbandictionart.com.
+Send add a sublist item and then send pull request)

 Why do we need this?
-Because There are many things not covered by UrbanDictionary.com
+Because There are many things not covered by UrbanDictionary.com.
+I wish I had known these things when I was young and idealistic.
+It took me 15 yrs to understand the nonsense that is Indian news media.

 # Political Euphemisms.